s0tt/ActiveLearningProject/README.md

 ## label-studio with PyTorch and modAL

 For explanation on how to use label-studio and modAL together with a PyTorch check the comments in: `ActiveLearningProject/Examples/modAL_example/multi_metric_PyTorch_label_example.py`

+## BERT-QA with modAL and label-studio

+For explanation on how to use a natural language processing model like BERT with label-studio (Question-Answering) and modAL check the comments in.: `ActiveLearningProject/Examples/bert_modAL_labelStudio/bert_example.py`

 # Documentation